 Officer Support System (OSS)

-The Crime Lab partnered with the Chicago Police Department (CPD) to develop the OSS, a next-generation, data-driven early intervention system to promote officers’ long-term mental health and wellness.
+The Crime Lab partnered with the Chicago Police Department (CPD) to develop the Officer Support System (OSS), a next-generation, data-driven early intervention system that aims to identify patterns of officer behavior predictive of a future adverse outcome and intervene to provide support.

 Challenge